Why You Shouldn’t Use Google’s Solar Panel Calculator as A Solar Quote

 The variables that come with each installation make solar calculators best used as a starting point, not as a solar quote.
 Understanding how Google’s Project Sunroof works helps interested parties know why this program works best towards the beginning of a solar search.

 How Google’s Solar Panel Calculator Works

-Google uses their technology from Google Maps as a base for their sunroof program.
-This program paired with their shading tech allows people to get an idea of what solar could save them.
+Google solar roof imagery technology from Google Maps serves as a base for its solar calculator, allowing the calculator to tailor to individual homes.
+This program, paired with solar shading technology, gives homeowners an idea of what solar could save them.